-In this episode, we are exploring the Universal Design for Learning (UDL) Framework.
+Are you ready to explore the Universal Design for Learning (UDL) Framework?
 We are going to talk about what UDL is, and why it’s important; we will scratch the surface on learner variability, and then we will give you some tips on how you can start implementing UDL in your classroom.

 It often gets confused with choice and differentiation, when in fact it is so much more than that.
 We wanted to clear up what UDL is, and what it isn’t, and why we need to be planning our lessons and activities using this framework?